Board Governance Framework

 Management of Risk

-- Oversight of OTF’s Enterprise Risk Management Plan including Risk Profile.
+- Oversight of OTF’s Enterprise Risk Framework (Risk Register, Risk Map, Risk Appetite, and Risk Profile).

 - Review all accounting, audit and investment risks to which the Foundation is subject and ensure an appropriate risk management strategy is in place to manage and mitigate those risks.